honkamj/SITReg/README.md

     torchrun --standalone --nnodes=1 --nproc-per-node=3 train.py --config scripts/configs/sitreg/lumir/cc_grad_1.0_very_deep_heavy_group_consistency_ndv.json --training-root TRAINING_ROOT_PATH --data-root DATA_ROOT_PATH --num-workers 4 --model-name MODEL_NAME --devices cuda:0 --devices cuda:1 --devices cuda:2

 The trainings are designed for 4 and 3 gpus respectively, and we recommend to use high-end GPU such as A100 or H100.
 The first training can easily be modified for smaller number of GPUs by reducing the batch size in the config and modifying the training command.
 The latter training is only implemented for multiples of 3 gpus (due to the group consistency loss), and is very memory hungry (would not fit easily on a single gpu).

+Automated downloading of LUMIR dataset might not work due to google drive issues but adding a cookie file for gdown from your browser can help (see https://github.com/wkentaro/gdown/issues/43).

 **NLST:**